keptn/lifecycle-toolkit/docs/content/en/docs/implementing/evaluations.md

 weight: 150
 ---
 A `KeptnEvaluation` checks whether a value in `KeptnMetric` meets a defined target value defined in `KeptnEvaluationDefinition`.
-A `KeptnEvaluation` resource is defined in a [KeptnEvaluationDefinition](../yaml-crd-ref/evaluationdefinition.md) yaml file.
+A `KeptnEvaluationDefinition` resource is defined in a [KeptnEvaluationDefinition](../yaml-crd-ref/evaluationdefinition.md) yaml file.
 The example